gfannes/proast/app/readme.md

   * Use `[item]` for MD on nodes
   * Use `[path]` for MD on path
 * Test if feature with subfeature can be shown
-* Support changing the order for nodes and links
 * Rework `g` into `gg`
 * Git hash header should not require "git checkout ." each time